Rounding Error Analysis of Linear Recurrences Using Generating Series: Introduction

 Generating series prove a convenient alternative for several reasons.
 Firstly, they lead to more manageable formulae: convolutions become products, and the relation between the local and the accumulated errors can often be expressed exactly as an algebraic or differential equation involving their generating series.
 Secondly, such an equation opens the door to powerful analytic techniques like singularity analysis or Cauchy's method of majorants.
 Thirdly, as illustrated in Section~\ref{sec:bernoulli}, a significant part of the laborious calculations involved in obtaining explicit constants can be carried out with the help of computer algebra systems when the calculation is expressed using series.

 In this article, we substantiate our claim that generating series are an adequate language for error analysis by applying it to a selection of examples from the literature.
+Our focus is on true mathematical bounds (as opposed, in particular, to linearized bounds) on worst-case errors (with no assumptions on the distribution of individual rounding errors).
 As detailed below, some of the examples yield results that appear to be new and may be of independent interest.

 The text is organized as follows.
 In order to get a concrete feeling of the basic idea, we start in Section~\ref{sec:toy abs} with an elementary example, postponing to Section~\ref{sec:related} the discussion of related work.
 We continue in Sections \ref{sec:genseries}~to~\ref{sec:fp} with a review of classical facts about generating series, asymptotics, the Cauchy majorant method, and floating-point error analysis that constitute our basic toolbox.
 Building on this background, we then illustrate the approach outlined in Section~\ref{sec:toy abs} in situations involving polynomial coefficients (Legendre polynomials, Section~\ref{sec:legendre}) and floating-point arithmetic (with a revisit of the toy example in Section~\ref{sec:toy rel}).
 A reader only interested in understanding the method can stop there.